tensorflow/minigo/README.md

 ### Validating on holdout data

-By default, MiniGo will hold out 5% of selfplay games for validation.
+By default, Minigo will hold out 5% of selfplay games for validation.
 This can be changed by adjusting the `holdout_pct` flag on the `selfplay` command.

 With this setup, `rl_loop/train_and_validate.py` will validate on the same